 - Uninsured and underinsured motorist coverage: Uninsured and Underinsured coverage is required by most states and will cover you if the other party is liable and they do not have coverage.
 Why is it important?
 Recent statistics indicate that one in eight motorists does not have car insurance.

-The Other Insurance Policies You Should Consider
+The Other Insurance Policies You Should Consider for Your Limousine Business

 Business Interruption Insurance: If you are injured in a car accident and you cannot perform the duties of your job, this insurance can help cover lost wages and profit until you’re able to get back behind the wheel.